-Using vendor catalogs and punch-out to vendors’ websites with an eProcurement solution allows teachers, professors and IT staff to easily access items with the correct contract pricing for their purchase requests.
+Using vendor catalogs and vendors’ websites with an eProcurement solution allows teachers, professors and IT staff to easily access items with the correct contract pricing for their purchase requests.
 Employee self-service tools help employees to order the items they need without any interference from the procurement team.
 In this section, the Purchasing Directors of Delaware Valley College and A.T.
 Still University share additional benefits of implementing vendor catalogs and online shopping from suppliers.

 Step 5: Leverage Visibility to Purchase Requests, Documents and Budgets

 If a school’s superintendent wants to make purchasing decisions for that month based on a manually updated budget spreadsheet, it can be tough.
 A requisition and purchase order solution with budgeting capabilities can make the procure-to-pay process a whole lot easier.
 The superintendent can use this software to view purchase requests and their calculated impact on each school’s budget before giving final approval – or, before deciding to hold off on a purchase until the following month.